 Tip #3.
 Let them have some control

 Picky eaters like to maintain some control over what they eat.
-As such, allow them to serve their own portion sizes.
+As such, let them serve their own portion sizes.
 Get them to plan their own dinner menu once a week.
 This gives them the opportunity to branch out a little.
 Encourage them by offering advice and suggestions while still allowing them to make important decisions.

 Tip #5.
 Glorify the vegetable